-• Operate a range of IT equipment independently, giving attention to security and to other users

-• Use a range of software application packages to meet complex information requirements
+- 1. Operate a range of IT equipment independently, giving attention to security and to other users - 2.
+Use a range of software application packages to meet complex information requirements

-Credit Value: 1 HN Credit at SCQF level 7: (8 SCQF credit points at SCQF level 7
+Credit points and level: 1 SQA Credit at SCQF level 7: (8 SCQF credit points at SCQF level 7)

 Recommended prior knowledge and skills: Access to this Unit will be at the discretion of the Centre, however it is recommended that candidates should have sound keyboard and mouse skills and a thorough familiarity with computers and software packages.
 These skills may be evidenced by the achievement of appropriate National Units or Courses but they may also have been acquired in an informal or work environment.
 For core skills it would be beneficial if candidates had some IT skills.
-This could be demonstrated by the achievement of the core skill Using Information Technology at Intermediate 2 level or equivalent.
+This could be demonstrated by the achievement of the core skill Using Information